James-HoneyBadger/GulfOfMexico/docs/guides/INSTALL_GUIDE.md

 pip install pynput
 ```

-Already included if you did `pip install -e .` (we gotchu).
+Included if you installed extras via Poetry or requirements; otherwise install manually.

 ### GitHub Globals (pygithub)

-For mysterious GitHub integration features:
+For GitHub integration features:

 ```bash
 pip install pygithub
 ```

-Also already included.
-We're thorough like that.
+Included if installed with the appropriate extras.

 ### Qt IDE (PySide6 or PyQt5)